Croce at the Lidl checkout in Sicily comparing grocery prices

 June 6, 2025 · Leave a Comment

-Grocery Shopping in Sicily: A Weekly Rhythm
+Grocery Shopping in Sicily: What It Cost Us

-Living in Sicily means adjusting to a different kind of daily life, and grocery shopping in Sicily has become part of our regular rhythm.
-It’s not just a chore, it’s a window into how things work here.
-We usually start our grocery shopping in Sicily trip at the Poseidon Mall in Carini, where Deco offers a wide selection.
+We usually start at the Poseidon Mall in Carini, where Deco has a wide selection.
 From there, we head to Lidl for pantry staples and milk.
-On some days, we also make a stop at Conad for convenience or to check for special items.
-And no week is complete without a visit to the local produce stand a short drive from our home.
+Some days, we stop at Conad to check for a few items we didn’t find elsewhere.
+And no week feels complete without a visit to the local produce stand a short drive from our place.

-What We Bought and Where We Found It
+What We Bought and Where

 • Cherry tomatoes: €2.69/kg or €1.22/lb